 Does n8n have a native Rodz integration?

 Not yet.
 Rodz is a REST API, so you connect to it using n8n’s built-in HTTP Request node.
-This node supports all HTTP methods, custom headers, query parameters, and request bodies.
+That node supports all HTTP methods, custom headers, query parameters, and request bodies.
 It works exactly like a native integration, just without a branded icon in the node picker.
-If the community builds a dedicated Rodz node in the future, it will simplify the setup, but the HTTP Request approach is fully production-ready.
+If the community builds a dedicated Rodz node later, it’ll simplify the setup, but the HTTP Request approach is fully production-ready today.

 Can I self-host n8n and still receive Rodz webhooks?